 In this buyer’s guide, we’ve covered some of the best RTX 3070 graphics cards on the market to help you choose the right option for your needs and budget.

 The card is based on the ground-breaking Ampere architecture, featuring improved hardware-accelerated raytracing, NVIDIA’s second-generation RT Cores and 3rd-gen Tensor Cores.
-At its MSRP of $499, the RTX 3070 offers faster gaming performance than the RTX 2080 Ti at a fraction of the MSRP price.
+At its MSRP of $499, the RTX 3070 offers faster gaming performance than the older RTX 2080 Ti at a fraction of the MSRP price.

 And, in this list, we’ve showcased our picks for the four best RTX 3070s right now.